ianstormtaylor/slate/docs/reference/plugins/core.md

 #### `renderMark`

-The core plugin adds no default styles to marks.
+The core plugin adds a default mark with an empty set of styles.

 ## Overriding Defaults